Markedo/libfprint/libfprint/drivers/vfs0090/README.md

 If you're using ubuntu just use [this PPA](https://launchpad.net/~3v1n0/+archive/ubuntu/libfprint-vfs0090) to get the libfprint TOD packages with vfs0090 sensor support.

-Also, in the ubuntu (and derivates) the code that you will use will be based on the [tod submodule](https://gitlab.freedesktop.org/3v1n0/libfprint-tod-vfs0090).

 You can enroll your fingers by using the `fprintd-enroll` utility or from UI using `unity-control-center user-accounts` in unity or `gnome-control-center user-accounts` in GNOME (it's the same as going in System settings -> User accounts pane and enable the fingerprint login).

 So, in steps (for ubuntu) it would be: